-The amount of child support you will pay is set according to a formula described in California Family Code § 4055 called a “guideline” to figure out how much child support should be paid in all cases.
+The amount of child support that will be ordered by the court, unless there are special circumstances that would justify veering from the “guideline”, is set according to a formula described in California Family Code § 4055.
 The amount of child support ordered is dependent on the following factors: the parties net disposable income; the approximate time the high earner has physical custody of the children; the number of other children supported; costs of child care; health care expenses; and whether there are extraordinary expenses associated with the children.
 Travel expenses and costs relating to education and other special needs may be considered by a court.
 There are exceptions to the formula for low-income parents.
-If you go to an attorney, they will likely use a court recognized and accepted software called Dissomaster to calculate child support.
+If you go to an attorney, they will likely use a court recognized and accepted software called XSpouse Dissomaster to calculate child support.

-Income for child support services includes commissions, salaries, royalties, wages, bonuses, rents, dividends, pensions, interest, trust income, annuities, workers' compensation benefits, unemployment insurance benefits, disability insurance benefits, social security benefits, and spousal support actually received from a person not a party to the proceeding to establish a child support order.
-The court may consider income from whatever source derived, but does not include income from child support or public assistance which is based on "need” such as educational expenses or traveling for visitation to the other parent.
+Child support is calculated with consideration of all income sources, including; commissions, salaries, royalties, wages, bonuses, rents, dividends, pensions, interest, trust income, annuities, workers' compensation benefits, unemployment insurance benefits, disability insurance benefits, social security benefits, and spousal support actually received from a person not a party to the proceeding to establish a child support order.

 Child support payments are usually made until children turn 18, or 19 if they are still in high school full time, living at home, and can't support themselves.
 Parents may agree to support a child longer.
 The court may also order that both parents continue to support a disabled adult child that is not self-supporting.

 Natural and adoptive parents must support their children until age 18.
 Stepparents are not normally required to provide support for their stepchildren.
 However, if a stepfather agrees to be listed as the father on a child's birth certificate he may, under certain circumstances, have to pay support for that child